 The idea of downsizing is appealing to empty-nesters.
 But where can they go?
 The biggest barrier to downsizing is finding a suitable home in the right location.
 Many empty nesters just want a smaller home and yard.
-Governments have a vested interest in older Australians having a home in which it is safe to grow old.
+Governments have a vested interest in older Australians having a home in which it is safe in later life.
 It’s cost effective for everyone.

 Sometimes it isn’t the home they want to downsize – it’s the garden maintenance.
 ‘Empty’ bedrooms do not necessarily mean that a home is under-utilised.
 This is a crude measure because spare bedrooms are needed as guest and hobby rooms.
-Spending time at home means the home has to do more.
-A home too small limits options.
+Spending more time at home means the home has to do more.
+A small home can limit options for different activities.

 The Conversation discusses these issues and has links to well-researched reports.
 The title of the article is, Half of over-55s are open to downsizing – if only they find homes that suit them.